TennaGraph/TennaGraphDeployTools/README.md

 # Builder helper

-Deployer is automated build tool for TennaGraph.
+DeployTools is automated build tool for TennaGraph.

 The workflow is following: